-If you have ever used an Excel Workbook, you may already know that one Workbook can store a lot of information.
+If you have ever used an Excel Workbook, you may already know that Excel Workbook can store a lot of information.
 Inside one workbook, you can have numerous worksheets with related information.
-This makes Excel the perfect tool to track data which is why it is sometimes used to track important information like sales and expenditures or the performance of an advertising campaign.
+This makes Excel the perfect tool to track important information like sales and expenditures or the performance of an advertising campaign.
 Most of this information can be important enough to warrant a password, which is why password-protection is one of the most important features in a workbook.

 1. What is Excel Workbook?

-Before we get to the processes that can help you unprotect a workbook, it is important to understand what a workbook is since most people often confuse them with worksheets.
+Before we get to the processes that can help you unprotect Excel workbook, it is important to understand what a workbook is, since most people often confuse them with worksheets.

 2. How to Protect Excel Workbook

 Remember how we mentioned that workbooks often contain information that is important enough to protect?
 Well before we learn how to unprotect Excel workbook, let's first take a look at how to protect an Excel workbook.
 It is important to realize that you can protect the Workbook structure which makes it impossible to add, delete, move, copy, rename, hide or unhide the worksheets or you can protect the workbook windows which makes it impossible to change anything about the workbook and worksheet window including the size and position.

 Here's how to protect the workbook structure and Windows.